Primordial Water at the Louvre: An Exhibition Exploring Water in Ancient Mesopotamia

 An approach rooted in the museum’s internal resources

-Relying solely on the collections of the Department of Near Eastern Antiquities, this exhibit at the Louvre Museum takes an environmentally conscious approach while highlighting the museum's rich heritage.
-By integrating the display into the museum’s permanent galleries, it offers a fresh perspective on the works, guiding visitors to focus on the presence and significance of water in the exhibited artifacts.
+Relying solely on its own collections, this exhibition at the Louvre Museum takes an environmentally conscious approach while highlighting the museum's rich heritage.
+By integrating the display into the permanent galleries, it offers a fresh perspective on the artworks, guiding visitors to explore the significance and role of water within the exhibited objects.

 The exhibition also explores religious and mythological stories, such as that of the Great Flood, to highlight how water is viewed as both a source of life and a force of chaos.
 This dual perspective – technical and symbolic – offers insight into how ancient Mesopotamians shaped their environment around this element, while also acknowledging its unpredictable nature.